6 June 2026

 Sushi & deli · Byron Bay

-Ebiya is the one we send everyone to first.
-Started by Ebi and Yuko, it's a small, heartfelt shokudo-style eatery serving honest, beautifully made Japanese food — sushi rolls, sashimi, bento and deli salads built on local produce.
-You can taste the care: good, well-chosen ingredients and real love in every dish.
-The flavours are authentic but approachable, the kind of everyday Japanese cooking that's hard to find outside Japan.
-You'll also catch them at the Byron Farmers Market on Thursday mornings, cooking a Japanese breakfast under the name Ohayo Japanese Brekky — the miso soup alone is worth the early start.
+Ebiya is a small shokudo-style eatery in Byron Bay serving sushi rolls, sashimi, bento and deli salads built around local produce.
+You'll also catch them at the Byron Farmers Market on Thursday mornings, cooking a Japanese breakfast under the name Ohayo Japanese Brekky.

 Instagram